 Lawyers like me have to file lawsuits online.
-If you don’t have a lawyer you can file documents and evidence by regular mail or online.
+If you don’t have a lawyer, you can file documents and evidence by mail or online.
 In the same fashion, if you choose online, you must do everything in your case online until the end.
 You will have to tell the court what your is your email.
 This form is the Designation of Current Mailing and E-mail Address.
 (Opens PDF, 694K).
-Moreover, you will need to put your email address on all the paperwork you sign in the case.
+Moreover, you msut put your e-mail address on all the paperwork you sign in the case.

 Notifying the other party (mom or dad)

-After you file your petition in court, you have let the other parent know of the case.
-This is notice.
-If you know where he or she lives you should use personal service.
-Also, you can’t serve them yourself.
-You must hire a certified process server to give them a copy of the petition.
-However, if you don’t know where they live you can file constructive service.
-For more on constructive service see the Florida Statute.
+As you probably know, after you file your petition in court, you have to notify the other parent of your modification request.
+If you know where they live, you should use personal service. and hire a certified process server to give them a copy of the petition.
+Can’t locate the other parent?
+Constructive service if you don’t know where they live.
+For more on constructive service, see the Florida Statute.